ucacoin/Ucacoin2/CONTRIBUTING.md

 of consensus critical code.

-Where a patchset proposes to change the UCACoin consensus, it must have been discussed extensively on the forums and Discord, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patchset proposes to change the UCACoin consensus, it must have been discussed extensively on the forums, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.